 AWH4T's CES continues to evolve through data analysis and community input.
+The CES Coordinator facilitates biweekly youth case conference meetings to help providers share resources specific to youth and to promote positive youth outcomes.
+These meetings are an opportunity to build and learn more about new community resources over time and possible areas of growth to support the unique needs of the diverse youth and young adult population in Tulsa.
+With the increase in youth-specific providers following YHDP administration, there will simultaneously be an increase in these resources available, providers with youth-specific experience, and young people connected to the programs they need via CES.
 The AWH4T CES Lead will ensure that the CES is evaluated at regular intervals and is youth appropriate.
 To bolster youth leadership within the CES and to monitor this progress, as of March 2023, a YAB representative is included in the membership of the AWH4T CES Task Group, which meets quarterly to address changes to and maintenance of Tulsa's CES process.